Venton Evans: Portmore United

 Evans started his career for Portmore United in Jamaica, winning two league titles.

 UWI FC

 In January 2020, Evans was transferred to UWI FC.

 Fort Lauderdale CF

 Evans signed with USL League One side Fort Lauderdale CF ahead of their 2021 season.
 He made his debut on 24 April 2021, start and scoring in a 4–2 loss to North Texas SC.

-Greenville Trimph
+Greenville Triumph

 On 23 December 2021, Evans signed with USL League One side Greenville Triumph ahead of their 2022 season.

 International

-Evans was called up to the u22 olympic national team in 2019.
+Evans was called up to the U22 Olympic national team in 2019.